msf-oca-his/dhis-ca-printable-forms/README.md

   2. `gapBetweenSections`: white space left between two adjacent sections on a page.
   3. `heightOfSectionTitle`: height (length) of section titles, present at the top of each new section.
   4. `heightOfProgramTitle`: height (length) of program title, present at the top of each new page.
-  5. `graceHeight`: If the content to be printed is greater than a single page, and the spillover is under the grace height, then the page printable area will increase by the grace height to accommodate the spillover.
-Practice caution when editing this value, as the grace height increase causes equivalent decreases in the print margins.
-Maximum value is 10 mm.
-  6. `commentsHeight`: height (length) of Comments section (which includes the Comments label along with the blank text rows)
+  5. `commentsHeight`: height (length) of Comments section (which includes the Comments label along with the blank text rows)
 4. `DataSet`: configuration options for printing tally sheets
   1. `heightOfTableHeader`: height (length) of table column label row, when data elements are rendered as CatCombs (category combinations) .
   2. `heightOfDataElementInCatCombTable`: height (length) of rows rendered as CatCombs